 Here’s a different way to look at it …

-While it may seem counterintuitive, when we are in conflict, one of the best things we can do is to stop talking about what the other person is doing and start talking about how we’re responding and feeling.
+When we are in conflict, one of the best things we can do is to stop talking about what the other person is doing and start talking about how we’re doing.

 I-statements can help keep a conflicted conversation grounded in care and respect.
-They:
+I-statements:

 - Give the other person insight into the impact of their behavior and words.